js3331/us-demographics-2023/docs/README.md

 Simple [Power BI visualizations of 2023 US Census](#power-bi-dashboard) data organized by [Ahmed Mohamed on Kaggle](https://www.kaggle.com/datasets/ahmedmohamed2003/county-level-demographic-population-race-gender/data).

+## Setup

+As a practice, deployed local instance of PostgreSQL database on Postgres Official Docker container.
+Created a table, inserted the dataset, and connected pgAdmin4 for simple SQL EDA.
+Then, connected Power BI Desktop and built the dashboard.

+## PostgreSQL EDA

+[Simple Exploratory Data Analysis done in SQL](https://github.com/js3331/us-demographics-2023/blob/main/eda_us_demographics_2023.sql) as a basic sanity check step.

+Observed that there are 50 states, District of Columbia, and Puerto Rico in the dataset, validated the number of US counties (and county equivalent) with external sources, and observed that there are duplicates of county names, which is reasonable.

 ## Power BI Dashboard

 ### States Page